yz666-12/ImageFlow/README.md

 4. System automatically detects if images are landscape or portrait
 5. After upload, images are automatically converted to WebP and AVIF formats

+### Managing Images

+Access the management interface at `http://localhost:8686/manage.html`.
+You can:

+1. View all uploaded images with filtering options by format and orientation
+2. Click on any image to view detailed information
+3. Copy the direct URL to the image for easy sharing
+4. Delete images when no longer needed (requires API key authentication)
+5. When an image is deleted, all associated formats (original, WebP, AVIF) are removed simultaneously

 ### Getting Random Images

 Get random images through the API (no API key required):